Data Integration Tutorial for Python

 When creating the dataset using the Python client, you must specify a prefix_delimiter of "." for the columns to be interpreted hierarchically.

-As you are flattening the data, do not feel compelled necessarily to jam-pack all of the flattened data into a single file to upload to Nominal.
-In many cases, it can be easier to simply produce a folder of .CSV or .parquet files to upload in a for-loop to prevent having to perform joins on different parts of the data, depending on your format (e.g. .mat files in particular benefit from this).
-You can upload as many files as you want to a dataset, and they will all be combined into a unified source for you to work with.
+When flattening data, do not feel compelled to jam-pack it all into a single file to upload to Nominal.
+In many cases, it is easier to produce a folder of .csv or .parquet files and to upload those in a for-loop.
+You can upload as many files as you want to a dataset, and they will all be combined into a unified source.

-This can be used both to concatenate and join additional data across files— new columns will result in additional channels being created, and new timestamps for existing channels will add additional data to those existing channels.
+This method can be used both to concatenate and to join additional data across files—new columns will result in additional channels being created, and new timestamps for existing channels will add additional data to those existing channels.

 Uploading data from multiple files to the same channels with duplicate timestamps will overwrite existing data.